One-stop service platform by the Trade and Industry Department on US' trade restrictive measures and trade conflict between the US and the Mainland:

 Tel: 2398 5405; Email: acr_reg@tid.gov.hk

 Pursuant to Section 232 of the Trade Expansion Act of 1962, the US Department of Commerce released the "Section 232 investigation" reports relating to the threatening and impairment of US' national security by imports of steel and aluminium products on 16 February 2018.
-As a result, the US, allegedly for national security reasons, imposed tariffs of 25 per cent and 10 per cent on steel and aluminium imports into the US respectively on a global scale on 23 March 2018, including Hong Kong, and only certain economies were excluded.
+As a result, the US, allegedly for national security reasons, imposed tariffs of 25% and 10% on steel and aluminium imports into the US respectively on a global scale on 23 March 2018, including Hong Kong, and only certain economies were excluded.

 The HKSAR Government opposes the unreasonable and unjust measures by the US and: